Let It Be (album): Get Back mixes

-Days after the sessions at Apple, Glyn Johns put together a rough-mix acetate of several songs for the band to listen to.
-This is often referred to as the "Untouched" or Elecktra mix and includes false starts and studio banter throughout.

 In early March, Lennon and McCartney called Johns to Abbey Road and offered him free rein to compile an album from the Get Back recordings.
 Johns booked time at Olympic Studios between 10 March and 28 May to mix the album and completed the final banded master tape on 28 May.
 Only one track, "One After 909", was taken from the rooftop concert, with "I've Got a Feeling" and "Dig a Pony" (then called "All I Want Is You") being studio recordings instead.
 Johns also favoured earlier, rougher versions of "Two of Us" and "The Long and Winding Road" over the more polished performances from the final, 31 January session (which were eventually chosen for the Let It Be film; the Let It Be album used the 31 January take of "Two of Us" but the same 26 January take of "The Long and Winding Road" that Johns had used).
 It also included a jam called "Rocker", a brief rendition of the Drifters' "Save the Last Dance for Me", Lennon's "Don't Let Me Down" and a four-minute edit of "Dig It".
 A tape copy of this acetate would later make its way to the United States, where it was played on radio stations in Buffalo and Boston over September 1969.